pawanxcaliber/Hadoop_hive_server/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/Lobby)

+# About

+This is an fork of official Hadoop Europe GitHub repo, where i added addition python script solve the reserved port issue in Windows Operating System

 # docker-hive

 This is a docker container for Apache Hive 2.3.2.
 It is based on https://github.com/big-data-europe/docker-hadoop so check there for Hadoop configurations.